astropy/pyvo/docs/discover/index.rst

 your discovery; also, you might want to re-query the failing services at some later stage.

+All constraints are optional, but without a space constraint, no SIA1 services will be queried.
+With spectrum and time constraints, it is probably wise to pass ``inclusive=True`` for the time being, as far too many resources do not define their coverage.

 The discovery function accepts a few other parameters you should know about.
 These are discussed in the following sections.